 Patients with pancreatic cancer have special nutritional needs.

-Surgery to remove the pancreas may interfere with the production of pancreatic enzymes that help to digest food.
+Surgery to remove the pancreas may affect its ability to make pancreatic enzymes that help to digest food.
 As a result, patients may have problems digesting food and absorbing nutrients into the body.
 To prevent malnutrition, the doctor may prescribe medicines that replace these enzymes.
+See the PDQ summary on Nutrition in Cancer Care for more information.

 New types of treatment are being tested in clinical trials.